James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 **What the gate shows:**

-1. **The regularizer did not raise nn1 on the full method** — it went DOWN (0.335 -> 0.320 fog, 0.513 -> 0.494 crosstalk).
-The training-time pull optimizes the SYNTHETIC
-   augmented view's neighborhoods, not the real SemanticKITTI-C fog/crosstalk neighborhoods, so it does not transfer to the evaluated point-level purity.
+1. **The regularizer did not raise nn1 on the full method**: it went DOWN (0.335 -> 0.320 fog, 0.513 -> 0.494 crosstalk).
+The training-time pull optimizes the SYNTHETIC augmented view's neighborhoods, not the real SemanticKITTI-C fog/crosstalk neighborhoods, so it does not transfer to the evaluated point-level purity.
 2. **On the nocons base it added nothing** (0.352/0.530 vs plain nocons 0.368/0.531).
-3. **It hurt the TTA** (fog +0.48 -> +0.18, crosstalk +0.34 -> +0.18) — the extra term
+3. **It hurt the TTA** (fog +0.48 -> +0.18, crosstalk +0.34 -> +0.18), the extra term
    at 0.1 dilutes the assignment gain (car fog LP recall drops).
 4. The only positive is car's fog oracle rising (0.086 -> 0.124), insufficient to offset the failures.

-**The broader conclusion.** Three successive attempts to fix the entanglement / raise the ceiling — corrupted-only clustering (Iteration 11 coclust), the soft anchor (blend05), and now the neighborhood-purity regularizer — all fail at medium or in the micro gate.
+**The broader conclusion.** Three successive attempts to fix the entanglement / raise the ceiling, corrupted-only clustering (Iteration 11 coclust), the soft anchor (blend05), and now the neighborhood-purity regularizer, all fail at medium or in the micro gate.
 The point-level entanglement under the REAL corruptions is not addressable by training-time terms that operate on the SYNTHETIC augmented view (the only corruption available at train time).
 The Robust DGLSS++'s measured contribution is the label-free TTA (crosstalk +0.52, the strongest at scale); the "higher ceilings" and "AL requires fewer labels" claims are NOT supported by the method or any fix tried.
-For the paper, the honest framing is: Robust DGLSS++ delivers the label-free TTA advantage, and the AL fallback / ceiling work is a stated limitation — the AL budget analysis (Iteration 13) shows the fallback would need roughly the same labels on every trained extractor, so the AL framework is viable but not extractor-advantaged.
+For the paper, the honest framing is: Robust DGLSS++ delivers the label-free TTA advantage, and the AL fallback / ceiling work is a stated limitation: the AL budget analysis (Iteration 13) shows the fallback would need roughly the same labels on every trained extractor, so the AL framework is viable but not extractor-advantaged.